Stupor Duck

 Stupor Duck is a 1956 Warner Bros.
 Looney Tunes animated superhero comedy short directed by Robert McKimson.
 It was released on July 7, 1956, and stars Daffy Duck in a parody of Superman.

 Plot

 Daffy Duck plays the roles of Stupor Duck and Cluck Trent in a parody of The Adventures of Superman.
 Mistakenly believing a soap opera villain named Aardvark Ratnik is real, Cluck transforms into Stupor Duck to combat the non-existent threat.
-Hilarity ensues as Stupor Duck tackles imagined disasters, from rescuing a sinking ship to stopping a supposed missile launch, all while inadvertently causing chaos.
-Eventually, Daffy finds himself clinging to a rocket, naked and screaming, as it heads toward the moon.

-Production notes

-Stupor Duck was created by Warner Bros. in collaboration with DC Comics, back when DC was known as National Comics Publications.
-This partnership occurred before Warner Bros.' merger with DC Comics in 1969.